ggarabs/hairstyle-api/README.md

 # 💇 Hairstyle API

 ## Overview
 Hairstyle API is a RESTful service built with **Clojure** designed to manage hairstyle resources.
-It provides endpoints for creating, retrieving, updating, and deleting hairstyle records, following clean architecture principles and modular design.
+It provides endpoints for creating, retrieving, updating, and deleting hairstyle records, following diplomat architecture principles and modular design.

 ---